rpellerin/rpellerin.github.io/content/how-to-give-birth-in-pankow-berlin-as-foreigners.md

 - Gynecological follow-up during pregnancy and all of the medical exams
 - The fact that you need to "book" a maternity ward (group tours are often organized monthly)
 - Maternity allowance/leave (Mutterschaftsgeld/Mutterschutz)
-- Elternzeit (parental leave) - you need to let your employer know many weeks ahead of the birth
+- Elternzeit (parental leave) - you need to let your employer know 7 weeks ahead of the birth
 - Finding a pediatrician for the medical exams after the birth (U examinations)

 This article mostly focuses on the fun part: paperwork. 😆 If you're looking for a complete TODO list of everything that needs to be done when expecting a child and afterwards, [open this PDF](https://www.berlin.de/ba-mitte/politik-und-verwaltung/aemter/jugendamt/pdfs/ba_mitte_geburtsfahrplan_englisch_052022.pdf?ts=1705017647) ([backup]({static}/extra/ba_mitte_geburtsfahrplan_englisch_052022.pdf)).